taylorgrant/twg-site/content/post/2021-12-05-working-in-the-tidyverse/index.en.markdown

 ---
 title: Working in the tidyverse
 author: twg
-date: '2021-12-05'
+date: '2022-03-18'
-slug: working-in-the-tidyverse
 categories:
-  - tidyverse
   - dplyr
   - tidy
+  - tidyverse
 tags:
-  - tidyverse
   - dplyr
   - tidy
-subtitle: ''
+  - tidyverse
+slug: working-in-the-tidyverse
-summary: 'Tips and tricks for working in the tidyverse'
+summary: Tips and tricks for working in the tidyverse
-authors: []
 lastmod: '2021-12-05T16:41:07-08:00'
 featured: no
 image:
   caption: ''
   focal_point: ''
   preview_only: no
-projects: []
 ---